Survey of Nyingtik Yabzhi and Longchen Nyingtik

 Later, Khyentse [Wangpo] and [Jamgön] Kongtrul together initiated the lineage of the commentary on the mother and child texts of the Heart-Essence of Vimalamitra called the Stainless Words, which was composed by Kongtrul Rinpoche himself.[7]

-As for the empowerments for the Heart-Essence of the Ḍākinīs, one is matured through the symbolic empowerment of the ḍākinīs, vase empowerment, secret empowerment, insight empowerment, word empowerment, guru empowerment, empowerment into the the dynamic play of awareness, ḍākinī empowerment, approval to act for others’ benefit, entrustment of the teachings and empowerments related to the dharma protectors.
+As for the empowerments for the Heart-Essence of the Ḍākinīs, one is matured through the symbolic empowerment of the ḍākinīs, vase empowerment, secret empowerment, insight empowerment, word empowerment, guru empowerment, empowerment into the dynamic play of awareness, ḍākinī empowerment, approval to act for others’ benefit, entrustment of the teachings and empowerments related to the dharma protectors.
 There is an elaborate generation-phase practice of the peaceful and wrathful deities and an elaborate guru practice together with specific sādhanas for the Eight Manifestations.
 The main commentary is that written by Minling Terchen.
 Khyentse Wangpo also revealed a guru sādhana, the Heart-Practice of the Blessed Guru, which is like a rediscovered treasure.

 As for the Heart-Essence of Vimalamitra, Vimalamitra is said to emanate uninterruptedly, and there have been seven successive emanations.
 Minling Terchen and Jigme Lingpa both had visions of Longchenpa.
 Khyentse Wangpo Rinpoche also possessed close lineages of the Heart-Essence of Vimalamitra and the Heart-Essence of the Ḍākinīs.
 The Vajradhara Jamgön Khyentse Tulku Chökyi Lodrö also brought together the transmissions for the empowerment and instruction traditions of both Minling Terchen and Jigme Lingpa.